mohsengozashti/sample-freeswitch-api-server/README.md

 ## Features

 - Basic authentication on all FreeSWITCH endpoints.
-- `/freeswitch/directory` returns a directory document containing the requested user with a static `1234` password.
+- `/freeswitch/directory` returns a directory document for users that exist in `config/users.json`, enforcing their stored password.
 - `/freeswitch/dialplan` returns a simple dialplan that bridges the requested destination number to a registered user.
 - JSON and URL-encoded payloads are supported, matching the default payload `mod_xml_curl` sends.
+- Requests for unknown users return HTTP 404, and password mismatches return HTTP 403, signaling FreeSWITCH to reject the registration.

 ## Getting started